hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 * Instead of making assumptions of the underlying process as statistical models above, these models instead focus on identifying patterns that describe the process’s behavior in ways relevant to predicting the outcome of interest.
 * Still need to check the assumptions of the model to see whether need to preprocess the features
 ### Emsembling models are good choices
-* Although not "time-aware" methodology
+* Even though they are not "time-aware" methods
 ### Clustering Time Series
 * We can cluster multiple time series into different clusters, then make forecast for each cluster, assuming each cluster follows a certain behavior that will help the forecasting.
 #### To Calculate Cluster Similarity